yxgong0/Rotator_for_image/README.md

 Details
 -------
 You need to build a rotator for one image with its annotations.
-The parameters means:
+The parameters mean:

 ‘image’ is the image needed to be rotated, which should be loaded by cv2.imread() function